-One there was in those golden days who to me was girl friend.
-She passed into the beautiful beyond.
-Memory paints her as fair and tall, and sweetly loving.
+One there was in those golden days who to

+and tall, and sweetly loving.
 My Alice!
 Others have been loved, but none so dearly as thee.
 Others of thy sex are loved truly, but thou art queen still-now may angel guide.